OceanStates research and administrative staff

 Dr. Milla Vaha is a Lecturer in Politics and International Affairs at the University of the South Pacific.
 She’s based at the USP’s Laucala Campus in Suva, Fiji.
 Her research focuses on ethics and world politics and she has a special interest in studying rights and responsibilities of states in the era of climate crisis.
 As a part of OceanStates project, she wishes to explore in depth the conceptual and normative nature of climatic existential threat, as well as the changes in ideas and practice of state sovereignty.
 She has recently published a book on the moral standing of the state in international politics.

-Jennifer E. Telesca is Associate Professor of Environmental Justice in the Department of Social Science and Cultural Studies at the Pratt Institute in Brooklyn, New York.
+Jennifer E. Telesca is Associate Professor of Environmental Governance in the Department of Geography, Planning, and Environment at the Nijmegen School of Management, Radboud University, the Netherlands.
 She is the author of the book, Red Gold: The Managed Extinction of the Giant Bluefin Tuna, which illuminates ethnographically the structural condtions precipitating the loss of one of the ocean's most majestic creatures.
 Her work takes a multidisciplinary approach to ocean studies anchored in anthropological ways of knowing about law, economy, and state.
 For the OceanStates project, Telesca conducts on-site investigations of environmental diplomacy to track the development of ocean governance through fieldwork at the United Nations and affiliated bodies.

 Håkon Larsen is a research assistant on the OceanStates project who works with website and blog management, communication, and administration.
 Larsen holds an MA in social anthropology from the University of Bergen, with fieldwork experience from Fiji.
 His interest of research has focused on the socioenvironmental aspects of spearfishing, development, and the creativity and resilience of subsistence economics in the island group of Lau.